 Using specific cat acidophilous here and there is a great way to help ensure your cat’s digestion is running at optimum and thus all their other systems, Eg. skin, fur, mobility, mood, you name it.
-Adding some pureed pumpkin to their wet food can help too, great fibre!
-Note: Cat acidophilous is important to use if your cat is on medication.
+Adding some pureed pumpkin or sweet potato to their wet food can help too, great fibre!
+Note: Cat acidophilous is important to use if your cat is on antibiotics or other medication.

 Kitty dandruff?
 It can be a sign of dehydration.
 Also adding that extra water to your cat’s wet food just might do the trick.
 Again, organic coconut oil, vitamin E or a fish oil might be helpful in addition to ensuring your cat gets enough moisturizer.
 If the problem persists, get your furry friend checked out by your vet.

 Check your cats for Feline Acne.
 Some kitties have a tough time cleaning their chinny chin chins.
-Colloidal Silver gel is safe and non toxic for cats and works wonders at getting rid of any form of infection or wound on your kitty.
+Pet colloidal silver gel is safe and non toxic for cats and works wonders at getting rid of any form of infection or wound on your kitty.

 Beware of overtly large clumps of urine in your cats litter.
 This could be a sign of diabetes, hyperthyroidism or another health issue?
 Make sure you get your cat checked by a vet to be on the safe side.

 For constipation issues, many vets prescribe “laculose” an orange colored liquid sugar you give your cat orally to help loosen their bowels.
 Try the above diet suggestions with adding water, as well as an oil administration such as organic coconut oil, Vitamin E or fish oil before resorting to feeding your cats this chemically colored sugar.